acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 ##IDEA(SEE PAGE BOTTOM FOR W10)
 --------
-Main idea is replace the tab of the keyboard with shift lock, i prefer and is nearer the others keys but much more used.
+Main idea is replace the <kbd>tab</kbd> of the keyboard with <kbd>shift lock</kbd>, i prefer and is nearer the others keys but much more used.

 The second functionnality is about the windows selection, the metro applications banner need to stay on top of all without need to keep press the keys, you can continue to use others keys and no need to press other more, they are just acting as normally.

 Third application do same but not with blacklist/whitelist but groups but temporally only and not top of all others is considered, as well not under all others or all others inverted.

-Sublime Text is nice but Tab is nicer.
+**Sublime Text** is nice but Tab is nicer.
-Alt+tab by default in Windows 8 is metro, just configure their sizes to see more squares, set thumbnails a little reduced, ideal is dynamic cause the 1080 make sometimes bigger otherwise others lesser(See my Windows theme for know it).
+<kbd>Alt+tab</kbd> by default in Windows 8 is metro, just configure their sizes to see more squares, set thumbnails a little reduced, ideal is dynamic cause the 1080 make sometimes bigger otherwise others lesser(See my Windows theme for know it).
-Always on top is not easy and not usable with all others alt+tab, this script can add the necessary that was no more necessary and add more and more.
+Always on top is not easy and not usable with all others <kbd>alt+tab</kbd>, this script can add the necessary that was no more necessary and add more functionnalities, old versions were better for old systems.